Amethyst-Development/VoidTP/README.md

+### Void Teleport has an [Discord Server](https://discord.com/invite/5jTmCzjvZQ) to help you with setup.

 # Info
 Teleports a player automatically back to specified point, after the player falls into the void.

 ## Features
 - Supports custom dimensions
-- per world teleport points
+- Per-world spawn points
-- Global teleport point
+- Global spawn point
 - Uses storage to store locations instead of scoreboards
 - Multiplayer support
 - Supported versions: 1.20.2-1.20.4